lesaux/puppet-graphite/README.md

 To setup a node, you would need to include the graphite class, as well as the graphite::carbons class.
 You need to declare your setup in the form of a hash.
+You will need to set the enable_carbon_relay and the enable_carbon_aggregator to true if you want to use them.

 ###Examples